Temping and Tax - Some common questions

 Your Tax Code is used to calculate how much of your annual earnings you will receive before being liable for Income Tax.

 It is usually a number equal to 10% of your annual Tax Free allowance but with a letter ‘L’ after it.
-The most common Tax Code up until April 2014 was 944L which simply means that anyone with this tax code could earn £9,440 during the year without paying tax.
-From April 2014 this has increased to £10,000 so most tax codes are 1000L.
-(Trust HMRC to complicate stuff!)
+The most common Tax Code at April 2018 is 1185L which simply means that anyone with this tax code could earn £11,850 during the year without paying tax.

 So, how is my tax worked out?